-Students wanting to transfer rooms or apartments for any reason must complete the residential transfer paperwork in the Office of Student Affairs.
-Transfers are only approved if each student involved or impacted by the transfer provides consent.
-Transfer requests are honored when possible and may be subject to a transfer fee.
-Students who execute room changes without approval from the Office of Residence Life and without completing all room-change procedures may be fined and/or subject to further disciplinary action.
+Students wanting to transfer rooms or apartments for any reason must contact the Director of Residence Life before making any moves.
+Students who change rooms without approval from the Office of Residence Life or without completing all room-change procedures may be fined and/or subject to further disciplinary action.